Androjerson/football_dataset_analysis_postgres/README.md

                   Do some data cleaning and datatype casting.Load it into postgres database.
 Validate the data presence in table via test queries .Run the analysis query on it

 sql_queries.py : Create,Insert,Test and Select queries which is used in the above two files

+## Build ETL pipeline:

+1. Run the <b>Create Table.ipynb</b> to create the database and tables
+2. Run the <b>Insert_Data.ipynb</b> to load the data from csv file to PostgreSQL, run validataions and analysis